-I began my journey to becoming a craftsman (of some sort) after watching Jiro Dreams of Sushi.
-I want to become a shokunin.
-Shoku whaaat?
+I began my journey to becoming a craftsman (of some sort) after watching Jiro Dreams of Sushi, an amazing documentary about a shokunin.
+I want to become one.
+A shokunin.
+A shoku whaaat?
 I know.
-I didn't know about this Japanese term or its relevance, but after watching the documentary film multiple times, it is what I must become to achieve life fulfillment. [continue reading]
+I didn't know about this Japanese term until after watching Jiro... multiple times.

 Tim Ferriss is uber productive.
 Judging by the amount of books, articles, and podcast interviews he "ships" every year, he is uber productive.
 He is, consequently, very successful.
 A role model.

 I have a problem with people like Tim—people who give splendid advice about how to be successful.
 My life circumstances, past experiences, and social network are different.
 I don’t have the social connections and head starts/advantages like they do.
 I have a different beast to tackle.
 But it’s very tempting to follow them and be blinded.

 You hear experts and gurus publishing great advice and how-to's everyday.
 You fall for their "if I did it, you can too" message.
 They make you believe that you can be just as successful as them.

 Don't get me wrong.
 Many online entrepreneurs, experts, and masters are legit and passionate individuals.
 They share their wisdom and strategies generously.
 But the beast that you have to tackle is different from their beast.
 The challenge, therefore, will always be slightly different.

 Your life experience and environmental influences shaped you, gave you a certain predispositions, qualities, and limitations.
 What worked for many people may work for you, but not always.
 A task that only takes Tim 30 days to turn into a habit, may take you 90 days (3 months).
 There is nothing wrong with that.